Download this guide in PDF form so you can explore hiking in Maui from the airplane or from wherever you are!

 See more photos of Mt.
 Haleakala Summit and Zipline

-The Pipiwai Trail, probably the best hike in Maui, meanders through verdant, bamboo jungle to waterfalls of 200 and 400 ft in height!
-The 3.6-mile trek is a must-do for visitors looking to experience Maui’s natural grandeur.
+Probably the best known hike in Maui, this well-marked trail meanders through verdant, bamboo jungle and features waterfalls of 200 and 400 feet.
+The 3.6-mile trek is a must-see for visitors looking to experience Maui’s natural grandeur.

-Your $25 Mt.
-Haleakala pass gets you into this spot as well, within 3 days.
-Plan a trip to 7 Sacred Pools (and Hana for lunch) a few days after Mt.
-Haleakala—and take a beach day in-between to relax.
-With a trip to Upcountry Maui and a trip to east Maui under your belt, you’ll feel like a local who has truly explored the island.
+Your $20 Haleakala pass gets you into this spot as well, as long as you use it in a span of 3 days.
+Plan your hike a couple days after visiting the volcano—with a beach day between to relax.
+With Upcountry Maui and east Maui under you’re belt, you’ll feel like a Maui explorer.

 Kapalua Walking Trails